kubedb/docs/docs/guides/README.md

 - [ProxySQL](/docs/guides/proxysql/README.md).
 Shows how to manage ProxySQL using KubeDB.
 - [Redis](/docs/guides/redis/README.md).
 Shows how to manage Redis using KubeDB.
 - [Kafka](/docs/guides/kafka/README.md).
 Shows how to manage Kafka using KubeDB.
+- [ZooKeeper](/docs/guides/zookeeper/README.md).
+Shows how to manage ZooKeeper using KubeDB.
 - [SingleStore](/docs/guides/singlestore/README.md).
 Shows how to manage SingleStore using KubeDB.